CSS Aligning Magic: Mastering Horizontal and Vertical Alignment

 Center aligning an element horizontally

-.
+To center align an element horizontally, set the margin property of the element to auto.
 This will automatically distribute the margin space equally on both sides of the element, centering it within its container.

 As an example: